WillPower3309/kde-config/README.md

 + Enable Tiling Extension and access its settings
   + Check "Remove window borders on tiled windows"
   + Set the placement method to "Open new tiles at the end"
   + Set desired gaps under the "Gaps" tab.
+Check off "Also apply for windows that take up the screen".
 Personally, I have all fields set to 12, and both "Gaps between windows" fields set to 6
 + In `System Settings`, under `Window Behaviour`, change the `Window activation policy` to `Focus follows mouse` and set `Delay focus` to `0ms`

 ## Shortcuts